m1-coder/test/HGADI/README.md

 # HGADI
-This repository contains the source code for the paper titled "Inductive Link Prediction in Heterogeneous Information Networks via Adversarial Distillation" submitted to ICONIP 2025.
-The code is provided solely for the purpose of peer review.
-Please do not distribute, reproduce, or utilize any part of this repository without explicit permission from the authors.
-The full codebase, including preprocessing scripts, model architectures, and evaluation metrics, will be uploaded to this GitHub repository upon acceptance of the paper.
+This repository contains the source code for the paper titled "Inductive Link Prediction in Heterogeneous Information Networks via Adversarial Distillation".
+The current version is provided solely for the purpose of peer review.
+The full codebase, including preprocessing scripts, model architectures, and evaluation metrics, will be uploaded to this GitHub repository after the paper is officially published.

 ### Environment
 pytorch 2.2.0